mfoll/BayeScan/README.md

 - If you are not sure whether BayeScan can be applied on your favorite species data set, I have to admit I certainly won't be able to know this better than you.
 The basic assumptions behind BayeScan are summarized in the introduction of this manual, and you can find more details in the related publications.
 Each violation of an assumption can lead to an excess of false positive or eventually false negative, but this is generally difficult to predict.
 The correct way to do is to make simulations mimicking your real data and to see what BayeScan will produce.
 For example Fastsimcoal provides a very flexible way to simulate genetic data over a wide range of demographic scenario (http://cmpg.unibe.ch/software/fastsimcoal/).
 - If you compare BayeScan with other methods aiming at identifying makers under selection (FDist, detsel etc.) and find different results, that's maybe not a bug, but a nice feature!
 We are working hard to increase the power of our methods and to reduce false positives, so if the new methods keep giving the same answers as previous ones, this is useless.

 Of course there are certainly some hidden bugs in BayeScan, and I would be grateful if you identify one of them...
-Despite the previous recommendations you should follow before contacting me, don't hesitate to send me a message here: [follm@iarc.fr](mailto:follm@iarc.fr)!
+Despite the previous recommendations you should follow before contacting me, don't hesitate to send me a message here: [follm@iarc.fr](mailto:follm@iarc.fr)